solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 would be ideal.

 A dapp can break the cpi interface with other dapps if it implements this feature.
 This is because it will require additional account for application fees program to all the instructions which calls `CheckApplicationFees` or `Rebate`, interface also has to add an additional instruction `PayApplicationFees` to the correct account.

+It is the DApp's responsibility to publish the application fee required for each account and instruction.
+They should also add appropriate `PayApplicationFee` instruction in their client library while creating transactions or provide visible API to get these application fees.
+As DApp has to be redeployed to change application fees, we do not expect to change it often.

 Overall this feature will incentivise creation of proper transaction and spammers would have to pay much more fees reducing congestion in the cluster.
+This will add very low calculation overhead on the validators.

 ## Security Considerations

 User could overpay (more than required by dapp) application fees, if the `CheckApplicationFees` instruction has amount more than the application fee required by dapp.

 Denial of service attack for a dapp is possible by flooding the cluster with a lot of transactions write-locking